 Call for Papers

-11th Annual Glendon Graduate Student Conference in Translation Studies
+12th Annual Glendon Graduate Conference in Translation Studies

 CALL FOR PAPERS

-We invite proposals for papers from a variety of fields and perspectives that engage with issues including, but not limited to:
+We invite proposals for papers from a variety of fields and perspectives that engage with topics including, but not limited to:

 - Translation and surtitling in theatre and the stage